Contact us at 914-666-4665

 PANS, PANDAS, and OCD-Like Symptoms in Children With Lyme Disease

-PANS-, PANDAS-, and OCD-like Presentations in Children With Lyme Disease Some children with Lyme disease develop sudden behavioral or psychiatric symptoms that resemble pediatric acute-onset neuropsychiatric syndrome (PANS) or pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections (PANDAS).
-These symptoms may include anxiety, obsessive-compulsive behaviors, mood changes, and difficulty concentrating.
-Because these presentations involve changes
+PANS-, PANDAS-, and OCD-like Symptoms in Children With Lyme Disease Sudden anxiety or OCD-like symptoms may appear Often mistaken for primary psychiatric conditions Infections may play a role in some children Some children with Lyme disease develop sudden behavioral or psychiatric symptoms resembling PANS or PANDAS, including anxiety, obsessive-compulsive behaviors, mood changes, and difficulty concentrating.

 PANS, PANDAS, and OCD-Like Symptoms in Children With Lyme Disease Read More »